-For more details on the findings from our language comparison, please download the full report or read this related post.
+For more details on the findings from our language comparison, check out our post on Comparing Security Culture by Language.

 Changes in Security Culture

 Being able to measure change in security culture is crucial to document the effectiveness of organizational cybersecurity measures taken to protect the organization and its data, against cyber threats and security breaches.
-Security culture is constantly changing, as is seen in the time-based comparison, where samples are compared over two years, the report finds:
+Security culture is constantly changing, as is seen in the time-based comparison, where samples are compared over two years.

-Already best in class, the Finance sector continues to improve, with Fund Management and Insurance (Finance sub-sectors) making the largest year-on-year improvements.
+- Best in class, the Finance sector continues to improve.
+Fund Management and Insurance (Finance sub-sectors) make the largest year-on-year improvements overall.